tomhillmeyer/cuetie-pi/API.md

 ### POST /api/cues/{cue_id}/loop

 Toggle the loop flag on a video cue.
 When looping is enabled, the video restarts immediately after reaching the end.
+Updates apply immediately to the currently-playing cue if it matches `cue_id`.

 **Response**:
 ```json